Sharlaan/material-ui-superselectfield/README.md

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+## TodoList

+- [ ] set autoWidth to false automatically if width prop has a value

+- [ ] add a css rule for this.root :focus { outline: 'none' }, and :hover { darken }

+- [ ] add tests for focus states/styles when tabbing between multiple superSelectFields
+- [ ] add tests for keystrokes

+- [x] add proptypes checking for value and children

+- [x] support of \<optgroup />

+- [x] check rendering performance with 200 MenuItems (integrate react-infinite)

+- [ ] implement the container for errors (absolutely positioned below the focusedLine)

+  Expose more props :
+  - [ ] floatingLabelText
+  - [ ] canAutoPosition
+  - [ ] anchorOrigin
+  - [ ] popoverStyle
+  - [ ] required
+  - [ ] errorMessage
+  - [ ] errorStyle

+- [x] add props.disableAutoComplete (default: false), or a nbItems2showAutocomplete (default: null, meaning never show the searchTextField)
+- [x] make Autocomplete appears only if current numberOfMenuItems > props.autocompleteTreshold

+- [ ] implement a checkboxRenderer for MenuItem (or expose 2 properties CheckIconFalse & CheckIconTrue)
+- [ ] make a PR reimplementing MenuItem.insetChildren replaced with checkPosition={'left'(default) or 'right'}